 It’s therapeutic, a form of exercise, and there’s nothing like the joy you feel when a plant you cared for grows successfully.
 Help look after people’s gardens a few times a week by doing senior-friendly tasks such as planting, watering, and repotting plants.
 It’s even something you can do with your spouse!

-(Gardening can be strenuous with all the bending and kneeling on the dirt!
+(Gardening can be a strenuous activity with all the bending and kneeling on the dirt.
 Here are some helpful gardening tips for the elderly.)

 14. Design a garden.

 If you’ve spent more than a few years landscaping, why not try your hand at garden design and planning?
 As a garden designer, you’ll collaborate with customers to come up with ideas and map everything out on paper before you get started.

 Get started on gardening design and landscaping projects.

 Being fluent in many languages – whether it’s Spanish, Italian, French, Mandarin, or Japanese – will certainly come in handy if you want to try becoming a translator.

 Your life lessons and years of experience are invaluable to the right people.
 Try your hand at being a personal life coach, a career coach, a business coach, or even a relationship coach.
 To become a certified life coach, look up requirements from the International Coaching Federation (ICF) and the National Board for Health & Wellness Coaching (NBHWC).

 17. Help people start their day as a barista.